Senate passes bipartisan spending bill, avoids looming shutdown

 "Budget Deal is phenomenal for our Great Military, our Vets, and Jobs, Jobs, Jobs!
 Two year deal gets us past the Election," Trump tweeted.
 "Go for it Republicans, there is always plenty of time to CUT!"

-Many conservatives were torn between supporting the president and risking their political brand with an unpopular vote to add $2 trillion or more to the government’s credit card.
+Many conservatives were torn between supporting the president and risking their political brand with an unpopular vote to add such a tremendous sum to the government’s credit card.

 Senate Majority Leader Mitch McConnell, R-Ky, supported the deal, along with other establishment leaders including Senate Minority Leader Chuck Schumer, D-N.Y., and House Minority Leader Rep. Kevin McCarthy, R-Calif.